Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 I think we're very close to an educational firefight.
 If this trend continues and detection is promised but inadequately deployed, there will be tons of lawsuits across the world from parents unhappy with unfair punishments.

-Of course there will be students getting caught who wrongfully abuse AI to submit their school work, but even punishing a single student who didn't cheat is absolutely terrible.
+Of course there will be students getting caught who wrongfully abuse AI to submit their school work.
+But punishing a single student who didn't cheat is absolutely terrible.

 This isn't plagiarism, we don't really have proof.
 Patterns and assumptions aren't going to be enough to face the wave of what's about to come.
 It's nearing the end of the spring term now but when fall gets here, we're in for a wild ride...